 My good friend Ron and I headed down to Mulberry St. and Houston the other night to attend Little Italy's annual Feast of San Gennaro, a carnival like smorgesboard of Sausage and Peppers, Pasta, Sea food, games and true Italian-American spirit.

 Sausage and Peppers is definitely the specialty here and there are more booths selling them than you could count.
 And of course, every booth sells a better sausage than any booth next to him.
-Lucy's is a New York favorite so Ron and I had to stop there but we also heard Chichino's was good too so,
+Lucy's is a New York favorite so Ron and I had to stop there but we also heard Chichino's was good too so, yes, we ate there too.

 It certainly is a feast!
 I alone had: